aieng-lab/llm-voicechat-demo/README.md

      docker run -p 5000:5000 --runtime=nvidia --gpus all bot_backend
      ```
      If you face problems with your GPU when using docker, refer to this question on Stackoverflow [click here](https://stackoverflow.com/questions/25185405/using-gpu-from-a-docker-container).<br /><br />
-     When you run tha last command, all needed components will be downloaded.<br /><br />
+     When you run tha last command, all backend components will be downloaded.<br /><br />
      Models download progress doesn't show and takes a while, if you're worried that the program is stuck, watch your network traffic to make sure it's downloading.

-3. Install the required libraries:
+3. Install the required libraries (Even if you're using Docker, you still need few libraries to run the GPU):
 ```
 pip install -r requirements.txt
 ```